The process of forming an NGO got much less bureaucratic after the Third Sector Law was implemented.

 Brazil IP Regulations

-Brazil is leading the region in technology and entrepreneurship.
-Brazil’s remarkable variables in patenting are related to investment in research and development.
+Brazil is now leading the region in technology and entrepreneurship.
+Brazil’s remarkable variables in patenting are related to investment in research and development and it is a leader in trademark enforcement in Latin America.

 Listed in the official website of the National Institute of Industrial Property (INPI), there are 6 general laws and treaties that touch upon IP and describe specifications per case.